 Chief Operating Officer, Beat the Bomb

-Valente, a 2012 graduate of Syracuse University’s Falk College with a bachelor’s degree in Sport Management, has been a member of SU’s Sport Management Advisory Council since 2018.
-He will now serve on both boards.
+Tiffer Valente is a 2012 graduate of Syracuse University’s Falk College with a bachelor’s degree in Sport Management.

 In January 2019, Valente took over the role of Chief Operating Officer at Beat The Bomb, an immersive social video game start-up with in-person play at its current location in Brooklyn, NY, and an online gaming platform that allows teams and players to compete with and against colleagues, friends, family and beyond – from all corners of the world.